Fish tofu

 Fish tofu (鱼豆腐 (yú dòufu)) is a fish product that resembles the form and texture of tofu.
 It is made from fish paste (also known as surimi).

 History

 According to legend, fish tofu was invented by Shi Lang (1621–1696) in Tainan, present-day Taiwan.
-He was a naval officer of the ruler Zheng Jing.
-Shi first popularised fish tofu with soldiers, the legend goes.
+He was a naval officer under Zheng Jing, the second king of Tungning.
+Shi first popularised fish tofu with soldiers; legend says that the recipe became popular among the general public and has been passed down for centuries.